GSA/i14y/README.md

 You should see the default Rails index page on [http://localhost:8081/](http://localhost:8081/).

+### Code Quality

+We use [Rubocop](https://rubocop.org/) for static code analysis.
+Settings specific to I14Y are configured via [.rubocop.yml](.rubocop.yml).
+Settings that can be shared among all Search.gov repos should be configured via the [searchgov_style](https://github.com/GSA/searchgov_style) gem.

 ## Basic Usage

 ### Create a collection for storing documents